profilelag/ProjectOfTheWeek/README.md

-# Project of the Day
+# Project of the Week
+Project of the Week is a weekly project prompt given to the community to hack away at for all developers to join.
 To run:
 1. Copy .env-example to .env and fill it out
 2. `npm install` to install dependencies